 In a digitalized manufacturing environment, things previously tracked by hand and often on paper can now be digitally tracked — automatically by the system in some cases.
-This helps ensure the most accurate, current information can be used to reduce errors and rework, which saves time and money.
-Having a digital database of information also makes it easier for companies to identify problem areas or bottlenecks where improvements can be made.
+This helps ensure operations use the most accurate, current information to reduce errors and rework, which saves time and money.
+Having a digital database also makes it easier to identify problem areas or bottlenecks where they can make improvements.

-Connectivity in digitalized manufacturing can extend to every piece of equipment on the shop floor, allowing work orders or changes to be processed and prioritized immediately.
+Connectivity in digitalized manufacturing can extend to every piece of equipment on the shop floor, allowing operations to process and prioritize work orders or changes immediately.

 Productivity problems?
 Help welders of all skill levels get more work done.

 Many companies have digitalized processes upstream and downstream of the welding operation but may hesitate to digitalize the welding itself.
 They may view welding as too highly specialized to incorporate into the digital integration.

 But including welding in this integration is important, because it provides visibility into what’s happening in each weld cell.
 Evaluating the welding operation is critical when a company wants to improve overall throughput and productivity.
 Key weld data operations can track includes filler metal used, shielding gas used, electricity used, voltage, arc-on time and part production.
 Another benefit of digitalizing the welding environment is the ability to create digital documentation, which provides an accurate record of every weld performed on every part produced by the welding operation.
 This helps companies ensure for customers that they are following the exact parameters and specifications.
 It can also help operations track issues that may be slowing down production.

 Knowing what’s happening in the welding department is valuable for both the upstream and downstream processes.
 For example, identifying a problem in the welding cell can help pinpoint when it’s better to bring pre-assembled parts into the upstream process, or when to outsource a certain task downstream.